 The Tool Shed at 2427 Murray Ave sells gender expression items such as binders.
 They also have an online storefront on their website.

 The Milwaukee LGBT Community Center is a community organization that supports LGBTQ+ members of the Milwaukee community.
 They provide a drop-in youth space called Project Q as well as a drop in style Trans/GNCQ support group that meets weekly.
 Check out their website.

 You might already know that the transgender community has the highest suicide attempt rate of any population – often cited at 41%.
 It is a tough road sometimes, but it’s important to know that you’re not alone in traveling it.

-The Norris Health Center has several therapists who are happy to counsel trans students.
+The The Student Health and Wellness Center (SHAW) has several therapists who are happy to counsel trans students.
 You can contact them at (414) 229-4716 to make an appointment.

 The MKE LGBT Community Center has an extensive list of therapists who have experience with transgender clients.

 Milwaukee County Crisis Line 414-257-7222

 National Suicide Prevention Lifeline (800) 273-TALK or (800) 273-8255